 "Having had an Islabikes Rothan for our eldest, we went for the other end of the market, a Chicco Bullet, for P. Amazing bike.
 Super lightweight, tyres that don't go down.
 Having been on the Toddlebike, she was already a pro when she got the Bullet (age 2) and was only on it a few months before being ready for pedals.
 So in summary, given my kids were only without pedals for a few months each I would definitely go with the Chicco which is more than good enough for this stage - save your money for getting a really good pedal bike when they're ready!" - Jo

-As you'll see from the recommendations, the balance bikes recommended fall into two main camps.
+As you'll see from the recommendations, the balance bikes recommended fall into several groups.
 Those with solid wheels and no brakes (Puky, Strider and Chicco Bullet) are very simple for young riders to get the hang of.
 Due to the lack of additional components, they're also cheaper than the balance bikes with brakes and pneumatic tyres, plus there is no risk of a puncture.

 The Islabikes Rothan and Frog Tadpole are both popular because they are from well respected quality kids bike brands.
 They can help children master the art of braking before they progress to pedals.
 Puky balance bikes are also available with pneumatic tyres and a rear brake on the more expensive models.

-Finally, the Toddlebike is a great option for those aged 18 months plus who aren't quite ready to progress to a full balance bike.
+Finally, the Toddlebike/Lena Bike is a great option for those aged 18 months plus who aren't quite ready to progress to a full balance bike.